-The USAD began the process of an important transformation during the period from 1996-2000.
-One might characterize it as an effort to incorporate some amount of structure principles-based and making regarding decision the following policy issues: the interface between the national and state organizations, national identity and growth, equity program and accountability involving the performance of USAD staff, and quality control of tests and related products as well as revenue.
+The USAD began the process of important transformation during the period from 1996-2000.
+One might characterize it as an effort incorporate some amount of and principles-based structure decision making regarding following policy issues: the interface between the national and state organizations, national identity and growth, equity program and involving accountability the performance of USAD staff, and quality control of tests and related products as well as revenue.